ml-tooling/opyrator/README.md

 _💡 Make sure that all requirements of your script are installed in the active Python environment._

 You can influence most aspects of the UI just by changing and improving the input- and output-schema of your function.
-Furthermore, it is also possible to define custom UIs for the function input and output.
+Furthermore, it is also possible to define custom UIs for the function's input and output.
 For more details, refer to the [input- and output-schema](#TODO) section.

 The port and host used by the UI server can be provided via CLI arguments: